Abscissa/gen-package-version/README.md

     writeln("This program's name is ", packageName);

-Note that even if --dub isn't used, gen-package-version might still run dub anyway, if "git describe" fails (for example, if the package was downloaded via dub).
+Note that even if --dub isn't used, gen-package-version might still run dub anyway if detecting the version through git/hg fails (for example, if the package is not in a VCS-controlled working directory, such as the case when a package is downloaded via dub).

 OPTIONS:
               --dub         Use dub.
 May be slightly slower, but allows --src to be auto-detected, and adds extra info to the generated module.
 -s            --src = VALUE Path to source files.
 Required unless --dub is used.
            --module = VALUE Override the module name.
-Default: packageVersion --no-ignore-file         Do not attempt to update .gitignore --dry-run         Dry run.
+Default: packageVersion --no-ignore-file         Do not attempt to update .gitignore/.hgignore --dry-run         Dry run.
 Don't actually write or modify any files.
 Implies --verbose -q          --quiet         Quiet mode
 -v        --verbose         Verbose mode
             --trace         Extremely verbose mode (for debugging)
-          --version         Show this program's version number and exit
+          --version         Show this program's version number and exit -h           --help This help information.
 ```